jlapeyre/SampleShots.jl/python/sampling_and_counts.md

 We want to collect $n$ samples from the probability distribution $p(i), i=1,\ldots k$ and return the number of times that each value of $i$ was sampled.
 This corresponds to binning shots (with the finest bins).

+There are at least two ways to do this sampling.
 We can either perform the procedure just described, or alternatively, sample once from the associated multinomial distribution.
 Both give counts with the same statistics.
 The question is when should we prefer one over the other?
 Let's give them names

 * The *categorical* method.